 By fixing structural issues such as damaged or missing teeth, our dentists can help restore your smile, along with your oral health.

-Depending on the nature of your issue, our dentists at Dr. James Gallant Dentistry will identify the right restorative treatment option for you.
+Depending on the nature of your issue, our dentists at Dr. James Gallant Dentistry will identify a suitable restorative treatment option for you.

 Dental Crowns in Pembroke